StakingBridge/azeromonitor/readme.md

-# Monitoring your Aleph Zero Validator
+# Monitoring your Aleph Zero Validator on Testnet/Mainnet

 ### Monitor your CPU, RAM, Network and Aleph Zero Chain stats